nodeschool/vancouver/HOSTING.md

   * Can be split into a couple rooms because we tend to split into smaller groups
 * Wifi for 20+ people
 * Power
+* A plan for letting people into space (Since event happens on weekends).
+This should include:
+  * A sign if needed.
+  * Elevator pass if needed.

 ## Nice to have